bartificer/programming-by-stealth/docs/pbs87.md

 This function yields two strings, then returns a string.

-To use this generator function we first call it to create a generator object and store it in the global variable `myGeneratorObj`, then call `.next()` on that generator object.
+To use this generator function, we first call it to create a generator object and store it in the global variable `myGeneratorObj`, then call `.next()` on that generator object.

 ```javascript
 // call the generator function to create a new generator object